The Atlantic Companion · Wild Atlantic Way · Donegal

 A famine-era workhouse built in 1845, restored as a heritage centre.
 The story of 'Wee Hannah Herrity,' a local woman whose 1860s testimony brought the famine years vividly into the centre's exhibits, is told through audio guide and tableaux.

-Good to know · Open Easter to September.
-Admission charge.
+Good to know · Seasonal — check current opening hours before visiting.
 Allow an hour.

 Town